 Spin-offs and Reboots

 The are over 20 games in the main Castlevania series.
 However, there are also two spin-off series worth mentioning.
-The first there are the Kid Dracula games, parody games made by Konami that star Dracula's son as he leaves the cozy confines of the Demon Castle to prove himself the biggest villain in the land.
+The first is the Kid Dracula games, parody games made by Konami that star Dracula's son as he leaves the cozy confines of the Demon Castle to prove himself the biggest villain in the land.
 Like the main series, these games are side-scrolling platformers, and they nicely poke fun at the conventions of the main series while still playing well within the general outlines of the parent games.

 Later, Konami also produced a set of three games that completely reboot Castlevania continuity.
 Titled Lords of Shadow, these three games follow the the rise, fall, and rise again of new protagonist Gabriel Belmont as he fights against the rising evil of Satan.
-These game are action adventures, with the first and last being fully 3D games (the middle entry, Mirror of Fate is more of a Metroidvania
+These game are action adventures, with the first and last being fully 3D games (the middle entry, Mirror of Fate is more of a Metroidvania title by comparison).

 Basic knowledge in hand, it's now time to go explore the whole site.
-Although everything is open to you, with plenty of cross-links to other content provide throughout the various articles herein, we invite you to start with The Castlevania Series.
+Although everything is open to you, with plenty of cross-links to other content provided throughout the various articles herein, we invite you to start with The Castlevania Series.
 That section will take you through each game, providing context and ilustrating how it fits into the overall series.
-There will also be cross-links to take you to deeper articles on the stories of the various games as well as reviews by Inverted Dungeon staff.
+There will also be cross-links to take you to deeper articles on the stories of the various games as well as reviews by the Inverted Dungeon staff.
 It's all you need to learn about the series and become a Castlevania superfan.